TeXitoi/keyberon/BUILDING.md

 ![wiring](/images/06%20-%20wiring.jpg)

-Plug to a computer a check each switch (switch with layer switching will not generate an event, you'll need to touch another switch to gen an event on the computer.
+Plug to a computer a check each switch (switch with layer switching will not generate an event, you'll need to touch another switch to gen an event on the computer).
 Fix the possibly broken connections.

 You're done!
 Screw the back, put the keycaps and start typing!